burganovb/OneShotNAS/README.md

 x = self.conv1_1x1(x)
 ```

 Parameter `choice` controls which convolution is switched on.
 This simple approach works, because the computational graph is built during a forward pass, which is called at every iteration (for every minibatch).
-The backward pass + optimizer step update the weights correctly.
+Then backward pass + optimizer step update the weights correctly.
-This seems to be a simple and effective implementation that does not require and parameter copying on the fly.
+This implementation does not require any parameter/weight copying during training.

 ### Results